SSO vs. Federated Identity Management: A Guide

 • Formal partner agreements defining security posture and lifecycle policies.

-FI is common in regulated industries such as healthcare and finance because it supports compliance and jurisdictional control.
+FIM is common in regulated industries such as healthcare and finance because it supports compliance and jurisdictional control.

 Secure Automation with WIF

 WIF addresses credential sprawl by replacing static API keys and service account passwords with dynamic, short-lived credentials.
-This supports zero trust architectures by continuously validating machine identities.
+This supports zero-trust architectures by continuously validating machine identities.

 Security relies on: